-If you open attendance from the Course Content page, an attendance column is created automatically.
+If you open attendance from the Course Content page, you can add attendance to your gradebook.

 Doesn't seem familiar?
 Jump to the "Original" help about manually created grade columns.

-You can create grade items for activities that took place outside of class, such as a science fair or a juried art show.
-Or, you may assign credit for participation or attendance at an event.
-These grade items are also called manual grades, manually added items, or offline items.
+You can add grade items that don't require submissions such as participation.
+These grade items are also called manual grades, manually created items, or offline items.